pablo14/data-science-live-book/selecting_best_variables/introduction.md

 * **Overview**:
     + **Analysis purpose**: To identify if the input variable is a good/bad predictor through visual analysis.
     + **General purpose**: To explain the decision of including -or not- a variable to a model to a *non-analyst* person.

-**Constraint:** Target variable must contain only 2 values.
-If it has `NA` values, they will be removed.

 <br>